DJDoena/DoenaSoft.UnitsOfMeasurement/README.md

-This package allows the conversion of common SI and American units within the same category (area, energy, length, temperature, time, volume, weight)
+This package allows the conversion of common SI and American units within the same category (area, energy, length, temperature, time, volume, weight/mass)

 All units can be accessed by type name (e.g. Meter) or serializable / SI value (e.g. "m");